GiviMAD/whisper-jni/README.md

 Run the appropriate build script for your platform (build_debian.sh, build_macos.sh or build_win.ps1), it will place the native library file on the resources directory.

-Finally you can run the project tests to confirm it works:
+Finally, you can run the project tests to confirm it works:

 ```sh
 mvn test